Apply for a Grant

 Application deadlines for receipt of applications are March 1 and September 1 (or the working day that follows if this date falls on a weekend or holiday).
 Announcement and distribution of grants are made by June 1 and December 1.

-Be sure that you understand the type of grant that fits your application purpose.
+Before you apply, be sure that you understand the type of grant that fits your application purpose.
 Do not ask for more than the maximum for the appropriate category.
-Please remember that Operational Grants are limited to $2500 and Capital Grants are limited to $10,000.
+Please remember that Operational Grants (Fall 2024 only) are limited to $2,500 and Capital Grants (Spring 2024 only) are limited to $10,000.

-All applicants must submit an Endorsing Church Form from a United Methodist Church.
+All completed applications must contain an Endorsing Church form.
 No application will be accepted without an Endorsing Church.
 If a United Methodist Church is applying, the applicant church should fill out this form as the endorsing church.
-3 copies of the Endorsing Church form should be included in your application packet.

-There are 12 districts, each with a District Superintendent, in the North Georgia Conference of The United Methodist Church.
-Please contact the District Superintendent of your area (the district of your endorsing church) and confer with him/her regarding this application since he/she will be asked to evaluate your grant request.
+The North Georgia conference has recently realigned its districts.
+There are now 8 districts, each with a District Superintendent, in the North Georgia Conference of The United Methodist Church.
+Please contact (email or phone) the District Superintendent of your area (the district of your endorsing church) and confer with him/her regarding this application since he/she will be asked to evaluate your grant request.
 If you do not know the name of the district or the DS, please check with your endorsing church, and they will provide the information.
 If you have not talked with the District Superintendent about this specific grant request, your application will not be considered for funding.

-The following must be included for an application to be complete:
+The following must be included for an application to be complete-click on the links or buttons below:

 Please note: For Habitat builds (and similar), only one application per build site will be accepted.
 For example, if Main St UMC is building a Habitat House with the Anytown County Habitat affiliate, either the church or the Habitat affiliate may apply for a grant for that particular build, but not both.